BenPyton/ProceduralDungeon/Choose-Next-Room-Data.md

 You can add any variables you want in your room data to add constraints on your generation rules (eg. add a room difficulty value so you can choose a hard room after an easy room).

 ### **Next Step**
-The next step after choosing the rooms is [[how to stop the generation|Continue To Add Room]].
+The next step after choosing the rooms is [how to stop the generation](Continue-To-Add-Room.md).

 [1]: https://github.com/BenPyton/DungeonExample